chinapedia/wikipedia.abstract.en/Page/Steganography.md

 Digital messages

-Steganography_original.pngs of each color component and a subsequent normalization.
+s of each color component and a subsequent normalization.
 The hidden image is shown below.]]
-Steganography_recovered.png Modern steganography entered the world in 1985 with the advent of personal computers being applied to classical steganography problems.[5]
+Modern steganography entered the world in 1985 with the advent of personal computers being applied to classical steganography problems.[5]
 Development following that was very slow, but has since taken off, going by the large number of steganography software available:

 -   Concealing messages within the lowest bits of noisy images or sound files.
 A survey and evaluation of relevant literature/techniques on the topic of digital image steganography can be found here.[6]
 -   Concealing data within encrypted data or within random data.
 The message to conceal is encrypted, then used to overwrite part of a much larger block of encrypted data or a block of random data (an unbreakable cipher like the one-time pad generates ciphertexts that look perfectly random without the private key).